Urvashitirthani/Pythonlearn/README.md

-# Pythonlearn
+Pythonlearn

-# Python Assignment - Tutedude Course
+Python Assignment - Custom Programs

-This repository contains my solutions for the first two assignments in the Tutedude Python learning course.
+This repository contains my solutions for two Python programs that take input from the user.

-## Task 1: Basic Arithmetic Operations
+Task 1: Sum of Numbers from 1 to 50

-This script asks the user to input two numbers and performs the following arithmetic operations:
+This script calculates the sum of all numbers from 1 to 50 and displays the result.
-- **Addition**: Adds the two numbers.
-- **Subtraction**: Subtracts the second number from the first.
-- **Multiplication**: Multiplies the two numbers.
-- **Division**: Divides the first number by the second, handling division by zero.

-### How It Works:
+How It Works:

-1. The program prompts the user to enter two numbers.
+1. The program asks the user to confirm if they want to calculate the sum from 1 to 50.

-2. It then performs and displays the result of each arithmetic operation.
+2. It then computes the sum and prints the result.

-## Task 2: Personalized Greeting
+Task 2: Odd or Even Number Checker

-This script asks the user to input their first name and last name, then combines these to display a personalized greeting.
+This script checks if a given number is odd or even based on user input.

-### How It Works:
+How It Works:

-1. The program prompts the user to enter their first name and last name.
+1. The program prompts the user to enter a number.

-2. It then concatenates the first and last names and prints a message like "Hello, [First Name] [Last Name]!
-Welcome!"
+2. It checks whether the number is odd or even and displays the result accordingly.

-## How to Run the Scripts
+How to Run the Scripts

 To run these scripts:

 1. Make sure you have Python installed.

 2. Open a terminal/command prompt.

-3. Use the following commands:
+3. Use the following commands to run each script:

+python sum_1_to_50.py

+python odd_or_even.py

+Feedback and Contributions

+Feel free to open a pull request if you have suggestions for improving the code or adding new features!wing commands:
    - `python Task1.py` to run the first script.
    - `python Task2.py` to run the second script.